BernardaP/react-state-remote/readme.md

 ![example react one](./images/blog-app1.png)

-So far we have dealt with only props to pass information from one component to another.
+So far we have used props to pass information from one component to another.
 But, what if we wanted data to change within a component?
-Time for State!
-Before we move forward now would be a good time to learn about *Class-based components*.
+Props are immutable and as such can't be changed while the app is running.
+Time for `state`!

+Unfortunately, introducing `state` means exposing the limitations of our functional components and learning about a new syntax for defining components called "Class-based components".

 However easy *functional components* are to read, debug or test but they do not have state or lifecycle methods.
-Both extremely important in React, which is essentially why we need a class component.
+Class-based components do.
+Both of these new concepts (state, and lifecycle methods) are important in React development, which is why we need to learn how to write a class component.

 ### Functional vs Class Component

 #### Syntax
-One of the obvious difference is the syntax,
+One of the obvious differences between these types of components is the syntax.

-Functional component as we have seen before is just like writing a js function with an access to `props`.
+Functional components, as the name implies, are just like a regular js function with access to a `props` argument.

 ```
+import React from 'react';

 function Welcome(props) {
   return <h1>Hello, {props.name}</h1>;
 }
 ```

-Class component is like the name suggests is written as a class and inherits it's properties from `React.Component`.
+Class components, again as the name implies, are written in JS class syntax and inherits properties and a lot of functionality from `React.Component`.

 ```
+import React from 'react';

 class Welcome extends React.Component {
   render() {
     return <h1>Hello, {this.props.name}</h1>;